ArduPilot/ardupilot_wiki/dev/source/docs/copter-commands-in-guided-mode.rst

 SET_POSITION_TARGET_LOCAL_NED
 -----------------------------

-Set the vehicle's target position, velocity, heading or turn rate.
+Set the vehicle's target position (as an offset in NED from the EKF origin), velocity, acceleration, heading or turn rate.
 The message definition can be found `here <https://mavlink.io/en/messages/common.html#SET_POSITION_TARGET_LOCAL_NED>`__

 .. raw:: html